saket61195/Dracula_obsidian_theme/README.md

 report or pull request so it can be fixed.

 I did not create the original Dracula Plus colour palette.
-Full credit for that goes to the original [Dracula for Obsidian](https://github.com/jarodise/Dracula-for-Obsidian.md).
-I have selected colours from the original theme, adjusted them, and added additional colours for the purposes of adapting the theme to work with other apps e.g. Obsidian and Notion.
+Full credit for that goes to the original theme maker [Dracula for Obsidian](https://github.com/jarodise/Dracula-for-Obsidian.md). and [obsidian-things](https://github.com/colineckert/obsidian-things) for his things 2 like checkboxes.I have selected colours from the original theme, adjusted them, and added additional colours for the purposes of adapting the theme to work with other apps e.g. Obsidian and Notion.